Bouncing universe in Gauss-Bonnet gravity: Dynamical status of bouncing evolution

 which depends on time $ t $ and model parameter $ \lambda $.
-The plot of deceleration parameter with respect to time for a fixed value $ \lambda=0.1 $ is shown in Fig. 1(c).
-In this plot, it is clearly seen that $ q $ is negative throughout in the cosmic range.
-Thus, our model is an eternal accelerated model.
-In this $ q-t $ plot, value of deceleration parameter is $ q \simeq -1.87 $ at bouncing position $ t \simeq 17.4 $.
+The plot of deceleration parameter $ q $ with respect to time $ t $ for a fixed value $ \lambda=0.1 $ is shown in Fig. 1(c).
+In this plot, it is clearly seen that $ q $ is transient from acceleration to deceleration before the bounce.
+However, it is ever accelerating model after the bounce.